AmigaPorts/ACE/docs/installing/compiler.md

 This is recommended approach by [Last Minute Creations](https://github.com/Last-Minute-Creations) team members.
 The setup is a bit troublesome but in the end it allows swapping compiler with Bebbo variant easily and makes it more portable.

-- Download and install any MinGW GCC compiler (e.g. [7.3.0-i686-posix-dwarf](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/7.3.0/threads-posix/dwarf/i686-7.3.0-release-posix-dwarf-rt_v5-rev0.7z/download)) if you don't have any already in your system.
+- Download and install any MinGW GCC compiler (e.g. [7.3.0-i686-posix-dwarf](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/7.3.0/threads-posix/dwarf/i686-7.3.0-release-posix-dwarf-rt_v5-rev0.7z/download)) if you don't have any already in your system (MSVC and others will work too).
-  Make sure the directory containing the gcc executable is in the system PATH.
+- Make sure the directory containing the GCC executable is in the system PATH.
 - Download and install [CMake](https://cmake.org) if you haven't already.
   Be sure its executable directory is in your PATH or you'll have to configure vscode extension with it manually.
 - In VSCode, install `twxs.cmake` and `ms-vscode.cmake-tools` extensions for CMake support.
 - If CMake's executable is not in your system's PATH, enter VSCode settings and set full path to cmake.exe.
 - Clone the [AmigaCMakeCrossToolchains](https://github.com/AmigaPorts/AmigaCMakeCrossToolchains) repo.
-  Be sure you have `m68k-bartman.cmake` file there (currently it's not on master branch, so look around in latest branches).
+  Be sure you have `m68k-bartman.cmake` file there.
 - Confiure VSCode CMake extension:
   - In the IDE, open any directory which will contain your project.
-  - Create empty CMakeLists.txt file and restart the editor so that it can discover that you're inside CMake-based project.
+  - Create empty CMakeLists.txt file **and restart the editor** so that it can discover that you're inside CMake-based project.
   - Enter command palette (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>) and start typing "CMake Scan for kits" and select it from the options.
   - Enter command palette again and select "CMake Edit User-Local CMake Kits"
   - You will see a .json file which holds the array of configurations of compilers in your system.